foo-dogsquared/jayson-db/README.md

 ### What's it for?
 - To easily create public APIs (at least for me, I would just publish them as a package or something)
-- To make sure your JSON has a bit of consistency
+- To make sure your data inside of the JSON files consistent
 - Very small-scale and/or personally managed databases

 ### What's it *not* for?
 - Asynchronous operations such as a web server
 - Complex database structures and compositions
-- Holding out large data
+- Holding out very large data

-If you're looking for a better alternative, you can use [SQLite]() or [node-json-db](https://github.com/Belphemur/node-json-db).
+If you're looking for a better alternative, you can use [SQLite](https://www.sqlite.org/) or [node-json-db](https://github.com/Belphemur/node-json-db).

 ## Getting started